Bytes Are All You Need: Transformers Operating Directly On File Bytes: Evaluating ByteFormer

-\autoref{table:accuracies} summarizes results for a variety of file encodings on the ImageNet dataset.
-For BF-Ti, we use $w=128$ and $k=32$ for all models except JPEG, for which we find $k=8$ to perform better.
-Our method surpasses DeiT-Ti accuracies for TIFF, PNG, fCHW, and fHWC encodings.
+\cref{table:accuracies} summarizes results for a variety of file encodings on the ImageNet dataset.
+For BF-Ti, we use a window size $w=128$ and convolution kernel size $k=32$ for all models except JPEG, for which we find $k=8$ to perform better.
+Our method surpasses ViT accuracies for TIFF, PNG, fCHW, and fHWC encodings.
+We note that fHWC outputferforms fCHW by $2.41\%$.
+This indicates that channel-wise locality preserves accuracy better than spatial locality.

+Notably, our results for all encodings except JPEG surpass the modality-specific baseline.
+This is likely a result of using a higher parameter count for our embedding layers, and using a longer token length (which requires more computation).
+More analysis of runtime characteristics compared to modality-specific models appears in \cref{sec:performance}.
+We emphasize that our focus is not to obtain a superior efficiency-accuracy trade-off compared to modality-specific models.
+Our focus is on analyzing the feasibility of avoiding modality-specific processing by using file bytes as inputs.

+We find training on JPEG to be more difficult than other modalities.
+This is due to the highly nonlinear and variable-length JPEG encoding.
+Note that, since the Huffman coding scheme used in JPEG is not byte-aligned, a byte value's ``meaning'' is highly dependent on the neighboring bytes.
+This is in contrast with other encodings like TIFF, in which a byte value's meaning is independent of neighboring bytes (for example, \texttt{0xFF} always corresponds to a bright pixel-channel, regardless of neighboring byte values).
+When using JPEG, our byte embedding presents a challenge since a particular byte value will always be projected to the same embedding regardless of the value of neighboring bytes.
+Even so, our model is able to obtain $65.92\%$ accuracy.

-We find training on JPEG to be more difficult.
-This is likely due to the highly nonlinear and variable-length JPEG encoding.
-We investigate the influence of our model's kernel size $k$ on JPEG accuracy in \autoref{table:jpeg-wk}.
+\paragraph{Effect of $k$.} We investigate the influence of our model's kernel size $k$ on JPEG accuracy in \cref{table:jpeg-wk}.
 We find that reducing $k$ from its default value of $32$ increases accuracy.
 Since JPEG images have a smaller token length than TIFF or PNG, they are likely less compressible.
-To further explore this, we investigate two settings for JPEG quality factor in \autoref{table:jpeg-wk}.
+To further explore this, we investigate two settings for JPEG quality factor in \cref{table:jpeg-wk}.
 We find that lower quality factors result in lower token lengths, thus reducing $k$ improves accuracy.
 We also try reducing $w$, but accuracy does not improve.